hackerde/tomlibc/README.md

 ## Usage

 A toml file [`sample.toml`](sample.toml) is provided along with a sample C program [`main.c`](main.c).
-The only header that you need to include is `src/toml.h`.
+The only header that you need to include is `tomlib.h`.
 An example [Makefile](Makefile) is also provided.

 ### Building